-Sterilization for Men and Women – Know About This Permanent Birth Control
+Sterilization for Men and Women – Know about This Permanent Birth Control

 When a couple does not want to have children anymore there are many methods of contraception available – temporary and permanent.
 Sterilisation is a method of permanent birth control or contraception that is a safe, effective and complication-free family planning procedure.